Information for Funeral Directors

 Saturday services are available for placements and services for cremated remains that do not require military honors or military chaplain support.

-Important Information for scheduling services for casketed remains: Arlington National Cemetery will request the funeral home provide additional information regarding unusually heavy caskets, oversize caskets or vaults or any other item which could impact the handling of the remains the day of the service.
+Arlington National Cemetery will request that the funeral home provide additional information regarding unusually heavy caskets, oversize caskets or vaults, or any other item which could impact the handling of the remains on the day of the service.